KilianKae/fullstack-challenge/README.md

 3. Should we allow meetings in the past?
 4. Auto suggest end times, and maybe start times.
 5. I added the display of server errors to the frontend, this can expose poetentially sensitive server implementation details and might be hard to read.
+6. I used MUI UI Date and Time picker, not to seperate fields.